PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   This will bind to both UDP and TCP on port 5300 with SO_REUSEPORT enabled.

-.. function:: addLocal(address[[[,do_tcp], so_reuseport], tcp_fast_open_qsize])

-  .. deprecated:: 1.2.0

-  Add to the list of addresses listened on.

-  :param str address: The IP Address with an optional port to listen on.
-                      The default port is 53.
-  :param bool do_tcp: Also bind a TCP port on ``address``, defaults to true.
-  :param bool so_reuseport: Use ``SO_REUSEPORT`` if it is available, defaults to false
-  :param int tcp_fast_open_qsize: The size of the TCP Fast Open queue.
-Set to a number
-                                  higher than 0 to enable TCP Fast Open when available.
-                                  Default is 0.

 .. function:: addDOHLocal(address, [certFile(s) [, keyFile(s) [, urls [, options]]]])

   .. versionadded:: 1.4.0